orangejuice/blog/data/activity/book-悉达多-2009/record.en.md

 date: 2022-07-03 00:02:06+08:00
 douban:
   rating: 9
-  subtitle: "[Germany] Hermann Hesse / 2009 / Shanghai People's Publishing House"
+  subtitle: "[German] Herman Hesse / 2009 / Shanghai People's Publishing House"
   history:
     - date: 2022-07-03 00:02:06
       comment: via friend's recommendation
       status: todo
 ---

-via friend's recommendation / via Douban Bean Small Bean, you are not who you think you are, nor are you as others see you.
-How you see others is your true self.
+via friend's recommendation / via Douban (Small Bean): The self you see is not you, neither is the self others see in you.
+The others you see, that is the real you.

- ——《Siddhartha》
+— 'Siddhartha'